Five Ways to Gain Experience Without Shadowing

 4. Hospital Scribe

 A hospital scribe is usually a paid position found in the emergency department and assists the on-call physician with gathering information and making documentation.
 Working as a scribe is a unique opportunity to partner with a provider in the delivery of care and demonstrates to admissions officers that you’re skilled in oral and written communication.
 It also demonstrates that you can be a reliable and dependable member of a health care team.
-Read what a medical student shared about his experiences and what he learned as a medical scribe.
+Read what a medical student shared about her experiences and what she learned as a medical scribe.

 5. Caretaker

-Serving as a caretaker for an ill family member can provide first-hand experience with the types of challenges patients can face when dealing with chronic illness, such as the costs of obtaining medication, the impacts of nutrition on patient health, and the difficulties of scheduling and attending medical appointments.
+Serving as a caretaker for an ill family member can provide firsthand experience with the types of challenges patients can face when dealing with chronic illness, such as the costs of obtaining medication, the impacts of nutrition on patient health, and the difficulties of scheduling and attending medical appointments.
 Some students have developed empathy as they supported family members in this way, and have shared this experience on their application or personal statement.

 No matter how you choose to gain clinical experience, it’s important to remember quality is more important than quantity.
 Admissions officers want you to not only show depth of experience and a longitudinal commitment to the work you choose, but also to be able to articulate how your medical exposure has informed your motivation for a career in medicine.
-You can learn more about each school’s policies regarding clinical experiences in the Medical School Admission Requirements (MSAR).
+You can learn more about each school’s policies regarding clinical experiences in the Medical School Admission Requirements™ (MSAR®).
 It’s also a good idea to contact any medical school that you’re interested in to ensure that your planned activity meets their admission criteria.

 New section